 This type of stock makes regular cash payouts.
 Preferred bonds are slightly riskier than bonds but certainly safer than stocks and that’s because holders of preferred stock get paid out after bondholders but before stockholders.
 You can gain access to preferred stock quite easily as they are traded on the stock exchange but if it’s your first time then ensure you get assistance from a broker or analyst to guide you in the right direction.

-Want to learn more?
-Join our top Financial Trading and Investment course today!
+Join our top Financial Trading and Investment course today and get a free 4-week trial!